Does untreated flat head syndrome cause problems later in life?

 If you’re struggling to decide whether or not to treat flat head syndrome, you’re certainly not alone.
 A quick glance through forum threads, flat head syndrome pictures and social media pages on the subject reveals a host of questions from worried parents.
 Do helmets harm babies’ heads?
 (Answer: No.) Can the flat spot return after treatment?
 (Answer: No.) What happens if you don’t treat flat head syndrome at all?

 It’s extremely difficult for parents to gather the sound and unbiased information they need to make informed decisions about treatment.
 We all want what is best for our children, but with so much conflicting advice from GPs, paediatricians, treatment providers and other mums and dads, how do we know what is best?
-And with this being a relatively new area of research, can we truly understand the potential repercussions of leaving flat head syndrome untreated?
+And with this being a relatively new area of research, can we truly understand the potential flat head syndrome side effects, if we leave it untreated?

 According to the NHS, flat head syndrome in babies will nearly always improve by itself with a little help from repositioning and tummy time.
 However, if the flattening is severe or if the baby is older than 5 months, in our experience this advice doesn’t necessarily hold true.